Las Vegas Raiders vs. New York Giants NFL Week 9 Odds, Plays and Insights for November 7, 2021

 Giants stats and trends

-- The Giants have been underdogs by 3 points or more five times this season and are 3-2 ATS in those contests.
+- The Giants have an ATS record of 5-3 in their eight games as an underdog of 2.5 points or more this season.

-- New York's games this year have gone over the total in three out of seven opportunities (42.9%).
+- New York's games this season have hit the over on three of nine set point totals (33.3%).

-- When New York puts up more than 23.7 points, it is 3-0 against the spread and 2-1 overall.
+- When New York scores more than 23.7 points, it is 3-0 against the spread and 2-1 overall.

-- New York is 2-1 against the spread and 1-2 overall when the team totals over 354.0 yards.
+- When New York churns out more than 354.0 yards, the team is 2-1 against the spread and 1-2 overall.

-- This season the Giants have turned the ball over nine times, while the Raiders have forced 9 turnovers.
+- The Giants have turned the ball over 10 times this season, one more turnover than the Raiders have forced (9).

 Home and road insights